Improved energy barrier in higher-dimensional hypergraph product codes: Tensor product code and its energy barrier

 \subsubsection{Upper bound - ``strip'' argument}

-To establish an upper bound, we consider specific paths from the identity to a logical operator.
+To establish an upper bound, one can just consider any specific path from the identity to a logical operator.
 We analyze two distinct implementation strategies: row-wise and column-wise implementation of logical operators.
 Same to the ``strip'' argument in Ref.~\cite{rakovszky2024physicsgoodldpccodes}.

 We still view the tensor product code $\delta_c$ as operating on a 2D grid of size $n_a \times n_b$.
 In this representation, each row corresponds to a copy of code $\delta_b$, each column corresponds to a copy of code $\delta_a$.